msac-cisw/cisw17-demos/md/web03-happy-sad.md

 How would you use animated gifs or images instead of the emoji?

-Which would cuter: puppies or kittens?
+Which would be cuter: puppies or kittens?